teleport-network/teleport/docker/README.md

 In this directory, we supported a demo for developments.

-run `source startBitChain` and it will setup a bitchain network which include 7 nodes.
+run `source startBitNetwork` and it will setup a bitnetwork network which include 7 nodes.

 **Cautions**: